H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 ==== ABA problem

-There's no CAS instruction in our simple distributed SPSC, so there's no potential for ABA problem.
+There is no CAS instruction in our simple distributed SPSC, so there's no potential for ABA problem.

 ==== Memory reclamation

-There's no dynamic memory allocation and deallocation in our simple distributed SPSC, so it is memory-safe.
+There is no dynamic memory allocation and deallocation in our simple distributed SPSC, so it is memory-safe.

 ==== Linearizability